Yuka Nukui: Biography

 Nukui, a native of Tokyo, was born on 30 December.
 She was educated at the Japan Narration Acting Institute and Air Agency's Voice Actor Training Center.
 In 2016, she voiced Kana Terada in Aikatsu Stars!, Bishamonten in Monster Strike, Battle Leader Regen in Pokémon Ga-Olé, and Fumi Kasai in The Disastrous Life of Saiki K..
 In 2017, she voiced Kasumi Fukumoto in 18if and Sanae Takahashi in Just Because!.
 The same year, she began voicing Meryl Tear in Is It Wrong to Try to Pick Up Girls in a Dungeon?, and later reprised the role in the video game adaptation Is It Wrong to Try to Pick Up Girls in a Dungeon?: Memoria Freese and the 2019 film adaptation Is It Wrong to Try to Pick Up Girls in a Dungeon?: Arrow of the Orion.

-In May 2018, Nukui was cast as Airi Yamamoto in Back Street Girls.
+In May 2018, Nukui voiced Airi Yamamoto in Back Street Girls.
 The same year, she also voiced Astrea Anthem in Last Period, Maho Ogano in Slow Start, and Miho Sawatari in That Time I Got Reincarnated as a Slime.
 In June 2019, she was cast as Tarōmaru Seike in A Certain Scientific Accelerator, and she subsequently reprised the role in A Certain Scientific Railgun T and A Certain Magical Index: Imaginary Fest.
 In November 2019, she was cast as Ginny in Interspecies Reviewers.
 The same year, she also voiced Nia in Arifureta: From Commonplace to World's Strongest, Miss Kitty in Cannon Busters, Rushera in Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, Mirin Hinokuchi in Kaguya-sama: Love Is War, and Shikimi in Pokémon Masters EX.

 In February 2020, Nukui was cast as Hana Shiraishi in Mewkledreamy.
 The same year, she voiced Igogusa-chan in Golden Kamuy.
 In 2021, she voiced Mikuri Cairo in 86, Anna Takayanagi in Amaim Warrior at the Borderline, and Serina in How a Realist Hero Rebuilt the Kingdom.
 In 2022, she voiced Lily Shirogane in Fuuto PI, Edward of Middleham in Requiem of the Rose King, and Ibara in RWBY: Ice Queendom.
 In March 2022, she was cast as Higuri in In the Heart of Kunoichi Tsubaki.
 In August 2022, she was cast as Cy in Sacrificial Princess and the King of Beasts and as Anne Halford in Sugar Apple Fairy Tale.
 In September 2022, she was cast as Mandara Samuragōchi in Shinobi no Ittoki.
 In December 2022, she was cast as Noelle in Kizuna no Allele.
 In March 2023, she was cast as Nanao Hibiya in Reign of the Seven Spellblades.
 In February 2024, she was cast as Magino in 2.5 Dimensional Seduction.